Concordium/concordium.github.io/source/mainnet/net/guides/company-identities.rst

 Format of the key files
 -----------------------

 Both initial account keys and subsequent account keys are stored in JSON files.
 The unencrypted data is a JSON record with a number of fields.
-For sending transactions the fields that are relevant are
+For sending transactions the fields that are relevant are:

 - ``accountKeys`` contains the account keys.
 It has the following format: